Oppai-Dragon/bot/README.md

 1. start_request: request to start a session.
 2. path: path of request.
-3. params: params of request.
+3. params: params of request, if it's object, then field is param in request and value is param in response which needed to find this value.
 4. got: in response, they usually send json, which has a "login field".
 5. ask_request: request to get updates - messages.
 6. timeout/wait: waiting time for a response.
 7. access_token: key parameter for sending API requests.
 8. keyboard: this field contains the field that corresponds to the parameter for the API and the json object written as a string.
 This is the keyboard that becomes visible if you write the /repeat command to the bot.
 If you want to change it, check out the template at the appropriate API and you can use [this site](https://tools.knowledgewalls.com/jsontostring) to converte json to string.
 9. msgField: each API has its own message field in the json response.
 When creating a request, the bot looks for the required parameters in the config, so it is important to know the name of the message parameter.
+10. ignore: keys which need delete for better founding attachments in updates.

 ###### Optional data